The Limits of Limited Commitment: Application

+We now apply our results to the duopoly setting introduced in \Cref{subsec:duoexample}. \Cref{AllOutcomes} shows the action set $\mathcal{X} = [0,2/(2-r)]$ as well as the Cournot and Stackelberg actions of the leader.
+For $r<1$, the unique Cournot outcome is such that leader and follower produce the same amount.
+For $r>1$ the three Cournot outcomes are, respectively, such that only the leader produces a positive amount, leader and follower produce the same amount, or only the follower produces a positive amount.
+Whenever $r<r^S$ the (unique) Stackelberg outcome is such that both firms produce a positive amount, whereas if $r>r^S$ only the leader produces a positive amount.\footnote{For $r\in(r^S,1)$, the Stackelberg action is larger than the quantity a monopolist would choose; the two are the same for $r \geq 1$.}

+The green area in \Cref{AllOutcomes} indicates the set of simply plausible actions.
+For $r<1$, the green area corresponds to the upper contour set with respect to $U$ of the unique Cournot action (Corollary \ref{cor:UCS_LCS}); for $r>1$, the characterization of the green area is illustrated in the example of \Cref{F:fig1}.
+Every action $x$ in the green area is part of the equilibrium outcome for the simple commitment structure

+The red area in \Cref{AllOutcomes} indicates the set of actions that are plausible but not simply plausible.
+For $r<1$, the characterization of this area relies on \Cref{proplast} and the observation that $\gamma(0)<x^C\Leftrightarrow r> 2-\sqrt{2}$; for $r>1$, \Cref{thm:int_covers} implies that any action in between the Stackelberg action and the second-highest Cournot action is plausible.\footnote{Any action $x$ in the white area is not plausible as $u(x,R_F(x))<0$, and the leader can ensure zero profit with action $x=0$.} Any action in the red area is part of an equilibrium outcome for a quasi-simple CST.\footnote{For $r<1$, any action $x$ in the lower red area ($x<x^C$) is part of an equilibrium outcome for the commitment structure $K=\{(0,x],\{0\}\cup (x,2/(2-r)]\}$, while any $x$ in the upper red area ($x>x^C$) for $K=\{(0,\gamma(0)],\{0\}\cup(\gamma(0),x),[x,2/(2-r)]\}$.
+For $r>1$, any $x$ in the red area is part of an equilibrium outcome for $K= \{\{x\}, [0,x) \cup (x,2/(2-r) ]\}$. }

+Next, we consider outcomes that maximize some familiar objective functions within the set of plausible outcomes.
+Formally, for a given objective function $W$, we solve the maximization problem:

-In the remainder, we explore various commitment design problems in the context of the duopoly example presented in \Cref{subsec:duo}.
-We first examine situations where the designer is one of the two firms.
-The Stackelberg outcome is plainly the best plausible outcome from the perspective of the leader.
-On the other hand, since $v_2$ is here negative, the optimal plausible outcome from the perspective of the follower involves the leader producing as little as plausibly possible.
+We first examine the plausible outcomes associated with the largest attainable profit for one of the players (i.e., where $W=u$ or $W=v$).
+The Stackelberg outcome is plainly the best plausible outcome for the leader.
+On the other hand, since $v_2$ is here negative, the optimal plausible outcome for the follower involves the leader producing as little as plausibly possible.
 The proposition which follows summarizes these observations.
+In the rest of this section, $\underline{\underline{x}}$ (respectively, $\overline{\overline{x}}$) indicates the smallest (respectively, largest) plausible action of the leader.